-Some mass-manufactured Dobsonians have too-small bearings which need additional tension with springs or locks to not tip over when swapping accessories on the front end of the telescope, some have bearings which can be slid across the tube, and the best Dobsonians have very large altitude bearings that simply don’t have the center of gravity move much relative to them.
+Some mass-manufactured Dobsonians have too-small bearings which need additional tension with springs or locks not to tip over when swapping accessories on the front end of the telescope, some have bearings that can be slid across the tube, and the best Dobsonians have very large altitude bearings that simply don’t have the center of gravity move much relative to them.

 Benefits of Dobsonian Telescopes

 The biggest benefit of Dobsonians is that they give you a lot of aperture for the lowest price.
 An equatorial-mounted 8” reflector costs easily double that of an 8” Dobsonian, an 8” Schmidt-Cassegrain is triple or quadruple, and an 8” refractor tends to cost about as much as a decent automobile.
 As such, for many people, the only option for a decent-sized telescope is going to be a Dobsonian.

 Dobsonians are, additionally, much more portable and easy to set up than any other telescope type.
 An 8” Schmidt-Cassegrain can be slightly more compact than a Dobsonian, but assembly tends to be more complex.

 An 8” Newtonian on an equatorial mount is awkward, heavy, bulky, and often unstable.
 And an 8” refractor is basically a permanent observatory instrument.

 Scale things up, and the situation is even worse – a 12” equatorially mounted instrument of any kind needs an observatory and might weigh half a ton.
 A 12” Schmidt-Cassegrain is ‘portable,” but setting the heavy telescope tube on an equally-heavy tripod proves to be a struggle.